-Risk mitigation of spray drift should follow the specifications in Annex 9 and it must not exceed the given maximum no spray buffer zones for different types of crop.
-Please also note, the drift mitigation may not exceed 95%.
+Risk mitigation of spray drift should follow the specifications in Annex 9, including the limitations on maximum no-spray buffer zones for different types of crop.

 If several mesocosm tests of high quality have been submitted that illustrate the difference there can be between the various natural systems, the assessment factor can be reduced in accordance with the guidelines in Annex 10.
 Tests that are different in terms of time and space can be used to lower the assessment factor if they represent different population mixes or biotopes.